Elem3ntal/poke-league/README.md

 # How to run?
 well, if all is already installed, just set to run two process.

->celery -A app.celery worker --loglevel=info
+>nohup celery -A app.celery worker --loglevel=info &

->python app.py
+>nohup python app.py &

 # How to request?
 all the resources can be consumed as a get or post request. if is a post request in the headers have to set Content-Type as application/json and in the body pass a json with the parameters.